jiaojiaoguan/phagenus/README.md

       Note: You need to put the "data" folder in "phagenus/".

 ### Step4: Run Phagenus model.
+       An example command is provided below in the "job.sh" file.
+You may use "sbatch job.sh" to execute it.

        python phagenus.py [--contigs INPUT_FA] [--out OUTPUT_CSV] [--midfolder DIR]

                      --contigs INPUT_FA   input fasta file